itsbenter/ResourcefulFriends/README.md

 ## Farm Animals

 In version 1.0.0, this mod have five farm animals.
-They mostly produce existing resources that not obtainable through existing farm animals.
-Effectively enabling a steady supply of the resources.
+They produce existing resources that not are obtainable through the farm animals.
+Effectively enabling a steady supply.
 Three of the farm animals are meant for Coop and two are meant for Barn.

 | Farm Animal | Purchase Price | Resources Produced | Building | Days to Mature |
 | :---------: | -------------- | ------------------ | -------- | -------------- |